Draktir/SYSC3303/Iteration04/README_extended.txt

 ---------------------
 There are two possible scenarios in which this error may occur:

+1) The file does not exist on the server:

-1) The server received a RRQ but the filename contained in the request cannot be found.
+   The server received a RRQ but the filename contained in the request cannot be found.
    In that case the server sends an error (Code 1) and aborts the transfer.

+   On the client on a Write Request if the user enters a filename and that file does not exist, the client will show an error message and NOT send a Write Request, therefore there is no Error being sent either.

+2) The file goes away during transfer (e.g. USB key unplugged)

-2) On the server, if during a Read Transfer, the file we are reading from is (re)moved, the server cannot continue to read from it and thus will send an Error Code 1, and abort the transfer.
+   On the server, if during a Read Transfer, the file we are reading from is (re)moved, the server cannot continue to read from it and thus will send an Error Code 1, and abort the transfer.
    On the client, if during a Write Transfer, the file we are reading from is (re)moved